SJ23 Tech Tip F10, (Updated 2024-11-11)

 |

-Fig 4, BOTTOM TERMINATION - The excess Sikaflex oozed out between the wire strands when I tightened the terminal.
+Fig 4, SEAL THE TERMINAL - The excess Sikaflex oozed out between the wire strands and the thread when I tightened the end fitting.
 The sealant guarantees a water tight seal to prevent corrosion in this deck level terminal.
-The threaded stud end was screwed on the stationary socket to maintain the integrity of the wire strands against the former inside.
+The threaded stud end was tightened on the stationary socket to maintain the integrity of the wire strands against the former.

 While I used a wee tad too much Sikaflex, it turned out good.
 Its not often that the stud end is shown.
 This screws into the top of a turnbuckle.
 It sure simplifies the rigging assembly.